Daniel-Liu-c0deb0t/General-Algorithms/README.md

 # General Algorithms
 A variety of algorithm implementations and short classes.

-These were made as references for programming competitions.
+Some of these classes were made as references for programming competitions.
+There are also some assorted machine learning programs.